-Whether you’re heading away on holiday or just to the local park, if you’re driving with your dog in the car, it’s important to make sure they feel relaxed.
+Whether you’re heading away on holiday, to the local park, or even just to the office, if you’re driving with your dog in the car, it’s important to make sure they feel relaxed.

 As well as keeping your dog happy, it will help to avoid any dangerous distractions for the driver.